Fact, Fiction, Ideology

 - ‘Proto-true crime’ – early examples of the mode, predecessors and precedents

-Please send 300-word abstracts to David McWilliam and Hannah Priest at [email protected] by 31st March 2014.
-All enquiries should also be sent to this address.
+Please send 300-word abstracts to David McWilliam and Hannah Priest at [email protected] Deadline has been extended to 18th April 2014.